 As you head north take a little detour to soak in the Wild Willy’s Hot Springs near Mammoth.
 The warm water is relaxing and the scenery is epic so it’s totally worth a stop, and if you get there early in the morning you’ll avoid any crowds too!

-Just in case you are still hungry, stop at the Walker Burger in the tiny town of Walker.
-The burgers and fries are excellent and the back porch is super cute and shaded, prefect for a summer day.
+Just in case you are still hungry or maybe just need a bathroom break, stop at the Walker Burger in the tiny town of Walker.
+The burgers and fries are excellent and the back porch is super cute and shaded, perfect for a summer day.

-Once you’ve made it to South Lake Tahoe stay at the Coachmen Hotel it’s super cutesy and hipster, and the bar/cafe in the lobby has excellent coffee and drinks!
+Hey!
+You’ve made it to South Lake Tahoe!
+Once in South Lake, stay at the Coachmen Hotel it’s super cutesy and hipster, and the bar/cafe in the lobby has excellent coffee and drinks!
 Plus the fire pits outside are perfect for getting cozy and roasting some marshmallows in the evening.

 Like this post?
 Pin it!